Khajan38/Data-Structure-and-Algorithms/README.md

 # Recursion and its Applications

-This branch holds the various basics and applications that expolres the domain of Arrays to be solved.
+This branch holds the various basics and applications that expolres the Basic Mathematics to be used as a part of huge algorithms.

 <img src="Array.jpeg" alt="DSA Course" height="250">